UPONOR PEX REPIPING IN SOCAL

 PEX (or cross linked polyethylene) is part of a water supply piping system that has several advantages over metal pipe (copper, iron, lead) or rigid plastic pipe (PVC, CPVC, ABS) systems.

 PEX has been used for over 50 years now.
-In the beginning, Cross-Linked Polyethylene was introduced in Europe, then after the economy progressed PEX was imported to the United States.
+Cross-Linked Polyethylene was introduced in Europe, then after the economy progressed PEX was imported to the United States.
 Generally, Resulting in PEX becoming the better product for most repipe companies.
 PEX works because of the following:

 - The Product is Much Cleaner and Easier to Install